AdobeDocs/workfront.es-ES/help/quicksilver/planning/views/manage-the-table-view.md

 1. Haga clic fuera del cuadro **Agrupar registros por** para cerrarlo.
 1. (Opcional) Haga clic en **+ Nuevo registro** al final de cualquier agrupación para añadir nuevos registros y, a continuación, actualice la página para añadir el nuevo registro a la agrupación adecuada. <!--this might need to be changed when they add the Refresh button on the toolbar of the table view-->

-1. Para expandir o contraer agrupaciones, siga uno de estos procedimientos:
+1. To expand or collapse groupings, do one of the following:

-   1. Haga clic en el icono **Agrupación**, luego en **Expandir todo** o **Contraer todo**.
+   1. Click the **Grouping** icon, then **Expand all**, or **Collapse all**.
 Esto expande todas las agrupaciones y subagrupaciones de la vista de tabla.

       ![Expandir y contraer todos los botones de la vista de tabla del cuadro de agrupación](assets/expand-collapse-all-buttons-on-grouping-box-table-view.png)